 On December 8, 1986, the body of oil field worker Jerry Tobias was found in the back of his pickup truck in Gaylord, Michigan.
 His hands were tied with jumper cables, his bloodstained shirt was ripped and pulled over his head, blood was found on both sides of his head and there were scrape marks on his cowboy boots, suggesting he had been dragged.

-On December 12, 1986, police raided the butcher shop owned by Waters resident Laurie Moore and seized a chicken roasting spit.
-On March 2, 1987, Laurie Moore was charged with second degree murder in what Otsego County authorities said was a drug deal gone sour.
+On December 12, 1986, police raided the butcher shop owned by 33-year-old Laurie Moore and seized a chicken roasting spit.

 On December 17, 1986, Tobias’s body was exhumed and re-examined.
 A state pathologist said wounds on Tobias were consistent with being struck with the spit, although no blood was found on the spit.

-Laurie Moore went on trial in November 1987.
+Laurie Moore went to trial in Otsego County Circuit Court in November 1987.
 The case against him was circumstantial—no physical evidence tied him to Tobias’s death.
 Don and Becky Nelson testified that Tobias came to their home about 8 p.m. on December 5, 1986 and they gave him $200 to purchase cocaine.
-They said Tobias told them he planned to meet Laurie Moore at the butcher shop and that he would contact them later that night.
+They said Tobias told them he planned to meet Laurie Moore at the butcher shop to get the cocaine and that he would contact them later that night.

 The following day, Becky Nelson saw Laurie Moore at the butcher shop and asked if he had seen Tobias.
 She testified that Moore told her that he had met Tobias around midnight, but no drugs had come through.

 The defense called a board-certified forensic pathologist who testified that the spit was not the weapon that killed Tobias because there was no evidence of skull fractures, skin lacerations or swelling due to brain injury.
-He said that the hemorrhaging could have been the result of the freezing and thawing of the body.
+He said that the cause of Tobias’s death was unclear—he might have died of hypothermia or exposure—and that the hemorrhaging could have been the result of the freezing and thawing of the body.
 He also said that cocaine played a significant role in Tobias’s death.

 At that time, her allegations were deemed fanciful by the investigator—Tobias had not been stabbed, for example—although he wrote up her assertions.
 During that time she was also interviewed by an agent from the federal Bureau of Alcohol, Tobacco and Firearms as well as a northern Michigan radio talk show host.
-The contents of those interviews were passed along to the Otsego District Attorney’s office.
+The contents of those interviews were passed along to the Otsego District Attorney’s office—but none of the reports were provided to Laurie Moore’s defense attorney.

 After Laurie Moore was convicted, Parmentier got some traction with her story and in March 1988, Otsego County District Attorney Norman Hays reopened the investigation of Tobias’s death.

-, and Donald Heistand, who all took part in the murder of Tobias.
+Parmentier’s version shifted considerably.
+She said she was in the butcher shop with Laurie Moore, Walter Moore, Mark Canter, and Donald Heistand, who all took part in the murder.
 She said another man, Doug Brinkman, helped load Tobias into the pickup truck.
-She was placed in protective custody after she said her life had been threatened.
+After she claimed her life had been threatened, police placed her in protective custody, although there was no evidence of any threat.

 Walter Moore went on trial on July 15, 1988.
-Parmentier testified that she had been with Canter on the afternoon of December 5, 1986 when he picked up a package of cocaine and arranged to meet with Laurie Moore.
-She said that she, Walter Moore and Canter drove to Gaylord that night and that Walter Moore said that Tobias owed him $3,000 and owed his brother, Laurie, $4000 for cocaine.
+Parmentier testified that she was with Canter on December 5, 1986 when he picked up a package of cocaine and arranged to meet with Laurie Moore.
+She said that she, Walter Moore and Canter drove to Gaylord and that Walter Moore said Tobias owed him and his brother, Laurie $7,000 for cocaine.

-Parmentier testified that they went to the butcher shop where they met Laurie Moore and Heistand and Tobias.
-An argument ensued because Tobias did not have the money.
+Parmentier testified that they met Laurie Moore and Heistand and Tobias at the butcher shop where an argument erupted because Tobias did not have the money.
 She said Walter Moore struck Tobias in the head with a sharpening steel and that Laurie Moore struck him with the chicken spit.

 Canter went on trial next and Parmentier testified similarly.
 Through cross-examination, Canter’s attorney attempted to portray Parmentier as a liar and inventor of bizarre stories.